• Skip to primary navigation

 engine, context = build_engine(ONNX_FILE_PATH)

-When we have the initialized engine we could find out dimensions of input and output in our program.
+When we have the initialized engine we could find out the dimensions of the input and output in our program.
 To know that we can allocate memory required for input data and output data.
 In common cases, a model can have a bunch of inputs and outputs, but in our case, we know that we have only one input and one output.

 # get sizes of input and output and allocate memory required for input data and for output data